3D Cartoon Face Generation with Controllable Expressions from a Single GAN Image: Method

 \subsection{Latent code manipulation}

-To control the semantic attributes, such as the facial expressions, of the generated avatars, we aim to discover the semantic directions of the StyleGAN latent space $\W$.
+To control the semantic attributes of generated avatars, such as the facial expressions, we aim to discover the semantic directions of the StyleGAN latent space $\W$.
 Shen et al. \cite{shen2021closed} propose to use closed-form factorization to find the meaningful directions.
 To be specific, Shen et al. represent the transformation from the latent code $\z$ to $\w$ as

 where $\A$ and $\bias$ denote the weight and bias.
 Further, the manipulated latent codes are

 where $\alpha$ indicates the manipulation intensity, and $\n$ denotes a certain direction in the latent space to represent a semantic attribute \cite{shen2021closed,goetschalckx2019ganalyze,shen2020interpreting,yang2021semantic}.
 As discussed in \cite{shen2021closed}, the weight parameter $\A$ of the mapping network may contain the essential knowledge of the image variation.
 That means the latent semantic directions can be discovered by decomposing $\A$.
 To this end, we solve the following optimization problem